open-wc/open-wc/docs/deploying/README.md

 ## Example

-The [Set-Game Example](https://github.com/open-wc/example-vanilla-set-game/) has the default publishing via storybook on netlify.
+The [Set-Game Example](https://github.com/open-wc/example-vanilla-set-game/) deploys its storybook to netlify in this way.
 You can see the finished page here: [https://example-set-game-open-wc.netlify.com/](https://example-set-game-open-wc.netlify.com/).

 ## Serving With Apache HTTP Server